yairm210/Unciv/Uniques.md

 "All newly-trained [unitFilter] units in this city receive the [promotionName] promotion" - Replaced with "All newly-trained [unitFilter] units [cityFilter] receive the [promotionName] promotion"

 "New [unitFilter] units start with [amount] Experience in this city" - Replaced with "New [unitFilter] units start with [amount] Experience [cityFilter]"

+"[amount]% of food is carried over after population increases" - Replaced with "[amount]% of food is carried over [cityFilter] after population increases"